PublisherHub/Publisher/README.md

 - FooUserEntry.php
 - FooGroupEntry.php

+Then we have a mode called 'Recommendation'.
+It provides the content generation

 Recommendation:
-- Entity
 - AbstractRecommendation.php
-- Form
+- Form (optional)
     - Type
         RecommendationType.php
-- Resources
+- Resources (optional)
     - translations
     - views
-- RecommendationInterface.php
-- RecommendationMode.php

 Modes should provide a Form and an Entity for validation.
 Entries that implement a Mode should implement the abstract entity given by the Mode.